Eri9898/Network-File-Shares-and-Permissions/README.md

 </p>
 <br />
 <img src="https://imgur.com/4leHHpe.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
-3.On DC on the C:\ drive, create 4 folders: "Read access", "Write Access" "No access" and "Accounting".
+3.On DC on the C:\ drive, create 4 folders with text documents in them: "Read access", "Write Access" "No access" and "Accounting".
 They are just names for the files, they have no permissions applied to them yet.
 Go to file explorer and click on this PC then click on the C drive.
 Right click under other folders new>folder and create those 4 folders.
 </p>